The Ultimate Gardening Gift Guide (for any budget)

 There are a lot of reasons why people participate in organic gardening, but perhaps the biggest reason is the food you grow is so dang delicious.
 Plus, you can grow varieties of produce that you won’t ever find in a store and eat it right when it’s perfectly ripe.

-Option 2: Mod Hod Garden Baskets are an extremely useful harvest basket that we recently discovered because we were gifted one by a parent.
-We can’t say enough good things about how incredibly useful this basket is – it’s very durable, the legs fold up & down, and you can rinse fruit, roots, veggies, etc super easily outdoors with your hose sprayer!
-(A Mod Hod is specially helpful when harvesting and rinsing ginger and turmeric roots!)
+Option 2: Harvest + Colander Basket Combos are another extremely useful type of harvest basket that we discovered because we were gifted one by a parent.
+We can’t say enough good things about how incredibly useful this basket is – it’s very durable, and you can rinse fruit, roots, veggies, etc super easily outdoors with your hose sprayer!
+(Especially helpful when harvesting and rinsing soil-covered ginger and turmeric roots!)

 Gardening Gift #7: Grow Light Setup